The others in your life

-Sharing news of your diagnosis can be difficult.
+It can be difficult to tell people you have cancer.
 You may feel uncomfortable talking about personal matters, or unsure how family and friends will react.
-You might want to protect your loved ones, but sharing the news can bring you closer together.
+Although you might want to protect the people you care about, sharing the news can often bring you closer together.

 - Other people’s reactions